Armasher5872/ssbexo/README.md

 Mario with Odyssey Roll and Cape Twirl
-Donkey Kong with an Airgrab, Barrel Cannon, and Barrel Toss Link with Shield Surf, Urbosa's Fury, Clawshot, and Fuse Samus with Melee Counter and Ice Smash Attacks
+Donkey Kong with an Airgrab, Barrel Cannon, and Barrel Toss Link with Shield Surf, Urbosa's Fury, Revali's Gale/Ascension, and Fuse Samus with Melee Counter and Ice Smash Attacks
 Fully Decloned Dark Samus based around Trapping and Poison Yoshi with Egg Roll Nair
-Kirby with Wheel Copy and overhauled Final Cutter Pikachu with Iron Tail
+Kirby with more copy abilities, like Umbrella, Hammer, Wheel, and Final Cutter, and Rainbow Trails Fox with Jump Cancelable Shine
+Pikachu with Iron Tail
 Luigi with Thunderhand and Poltercharge
 Ness with PSI Offense Up